-3.10 Progress evaluation
+3.12 Progress evaluation

 After about 3 weeks, but no more than 8 weeks (full-time equivalent), a progress evaluation takes place.
-The supervisors and examiner decide whether the project has enough potential, resulting in the decision "continue" (go) or "terminate" (no go).
-There is a (virtual) meeting with the supervisor(s), examiner and internship provider, using the updated and expanded project plan as input (send a Teams meeting request for 30 min to supervisors and examiner yourself well in advance).
-The examiner fills in a short progress evaluation form after the meeting and shares that with student and supervisor(s).
+The WUR supervisor and internship provider decide whether the project has enough potential, resulting in the decision "continue" (go) or "terminate" (no go).
+There is a (virtual) meeting with the WUR supervisor and internship provider, using the updated and expanded project plan as input (send a Teams meeting request for 30 min to your supervisors yourself well in advance).
+The WUR supervisor fills in a short progress evaluation form after the meeting and shares that with the student and internship provider.
+The student uploads this form in OSIRIS, the internship provider approves and the WUR supervisor registers the outcome.

-3.11 Report
+3.13 Report

 At the end of the project you hand in a report.
 The report is a final version and will be evaluated by the university supervisor(s) and examiner.
 The report has the structure of a research report and should be in English.
-If you want to write in Dutch, you have to request permission from the examining board (ebel@wur.nl; Examining Board Environment and Landscape) and include a long (\sim 10% of the total text) English summary.
+If you want to write in Dutch, you have to request permission from the examining board and include a long (~10% of the total text) English summary.
+To get permission, send an email to examiningboard.environmentandlandscape@wur.nl and mention your student number, the course code, your study program and your HWM supervisor (put him/her in the CC as well and say that (s)he agrees).
 The report should have fewer than 40 pages (excl. appendices, min. font size of 10) and the maximum size is 10 MB (for the pdf), to allow easy storage and distribution.
 See the additional document HWM thesis and internship tips for tips on report set-up, text, figures and technicalities.
 We recommend LaTeX as an efficient text editor, but you are not obliged to use it.